andmehta/SWQA_assignment_2/README.md

 Finally using these metric numbers, BMI is calculated by dividing mass (`kg`) by height<sup>2</sup> (`height_m`)

-BMI is then categorized by ranges of numbers
+### BMI ranges
 | range | category |
 | ----- | -------- |
 | `bmi < 18.5`   | __underweight__ |
 | `18.5 <= bmi < 25` | __normal__ |
 | `25 <= bmi < 30` | __overweight__ |
 | `bmi >= 30` | __Obese__ |

+BMI is then categorized by ranges of numbers shown above.